ErikRospo/Mini-8/ISA.md

 ## Design rationale/notes

 - The ISA is designed to be simple and easy to understand, with a small set of instructions that can be used to perform a wide range of operations.
 - The first bit in the subtype of `ALU` operations is used to indicate a related operation.
-For example, `ROR` and `ROL` are bitwise rotations, and are paired for symmetry, as is `ADD` and `SUB` Exception: `NOT` and 0OR` are paired as outliers.
+For example, `ROR` and `ROL` are bitwise rotations, and are paired for symmetry, as is `ADD` and `SUB` Exception: `NOT` and `OR` are paired as outliers.
 - The `COND` operations are designed to be used for control flow, allowing the program to branch based on the values of the operands.
 The first bit in the subtype is used to negate the condition, so `JNE` is the negation of `JEQ`, and `JGE` is the negation of `JLT`.
 This allows for an easier implementation of control flow in hardware, as the negation can be done with a single bit flip.
 - The `IO` operations are designed to be used for input/output and miscellaneous operations.
 The `MOV` and `SWAP` instructions are used to move data between registers, and the `PUSH` and `POP` instructions are used to manipulate the stack.
-The `WRT` instruction is used to write data to the terminal, and the `CALL` instruction is used to call subroutines.
-The `JRE` instruction is used to jump to a relative address, which is useful for implementing loops and other control flow structures.
+The `WRT` instruction is used to write data to the terminal and `RFT` is used to read from the terminal.
+The `CALL` instruction is used to call subroutines, and is equivalent to pushing `r7` onto the stack, followed by a `JMP` within the same `PC`.
 The `HCF` instruction is used to halt the program, which can be useful for debugging or when the program has finished executing.

 ## Registers